jigx-com/jigx-docs-examples/docs/Jig Types/jig_default.md

 **Examples:**

-See full code sample with static data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-default/static-data/default-product-detail.jigx" target="_blank">GitHub</a>.&#x20;
+See full code sample with static data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-default/static-data/default-product-detail.jigx)
-See full code sample with dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-default/dynamic-data/default-product-detail-dynamic.jigx" target="_blank">GitHub</a>.
+See full code sample with dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-default/dynamic-data/default-product-detail-dynamic.jigx).

 **Datasource:**

-See the full datasource code sample for static data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/products/product-detail-static.jigx" target="_blank">GitHub</a>.
+See the full datasource code sample for static data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/products/product-detail-static.jigx).
-See the full datasource code sample for dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/products/product-detail-dynamic.jigx" target="_blank">GitHub</a>.
+See the full datasource code sample for dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/products/product-detail-dynamic.jigx).

 :::hint{type="success"}
 Using the code below requires data in the database, the jigx.sample solution has the data provided for products.
-You can use the products.csv file in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/csv/products.csv" target="_blank">GitHub</a> and upload it via the [Data]() configuration in Jigx Management.
+You can use the products.csv file in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/csv/products.csv) and upload it via the [Data]() configuration in Jigx Management.
 :::
 ::::
 :::::